chromium/chromium/content/test/data/accessibility/readme.md

   input.AXName
 ```

-Calls can be chained, for example:
+Calls can be chained.
+For example:

 `input.AXFocusableAncestor.AXRole`